dharuv26/STL_Library/README.md

      ```
   2. **Use in Your Project:<br/>**

-     Link the library to your project by including the header files and linking to the static ``lib_stl.a`` library file.
-Make sure to include the relevant headers for the data structures and algorithms or include ``stl.h`` for your use.
+     Link the library to your project by including the header files and linking to the static `lib_stl.a` library file.
+Make sure to include the relevant headers for the data structures and algorithms or include `stl.h` for your use.

 3. **Compile Code**

    Compile the code using the following command:
    ```
-    gcc your_program.c -L. -lib_stl.a -o your_program
+   gcc your_program.c -L. lib_stl.a -o your_program
    ```
 <br/>